-Boss Southgate retains faith in Maguire
+Southgate retains faith in Maguire

 Maguire, 29, is set to start England's friendly against Ivory Coast.

-"He has got us to a World Cup semi-final and a Euros final so there is doubt he is capable of playing at the highest level," said Southgate.
+"He has got us to a World Cup semi-final and a Euros final so there is no doubt he is capable of playing at the highest level," said Southgate.

 In November, former United captain Roy Keane said Maguire's form had been "a disgrace".